bojangles-m/cheatsheet/README.md

-# Cheatsheet
+# Cheat sheet

-You can find here my personal cheatsheet to remeber it easier.
+You can find here my personal cheat sheet to remember it easier.